 Les Brumes Eau de Parfum by Ormaie Paris

-In February, Harvey Nichols unveiled a new fragrance room in Knightsbridge, curated with exclusive and rarified scents.
+Last year, Harvey Nichols unveiled a new fragrance room in Knightsbridge, curated with exclusive and rarified scents.
 Among them, Ormaie Paris, a unique line of all-natural perfumes with a distinctly modernist aesthetic.
 Baptise Bouygues founded the brand with his mother, Marie-Lise Jonak, who is a revered figure in the fragrance world.
 It took hundreds of attempts to arrive at the debut collection, which is entirely free of synthetic ingredients – a rare feat in the fragrance world.
 Each bottle is crowned by a hand-carved wooden bottle top, inspired by Bouygues’ proclivity for mid-century design.

 Les Brumes transports you to a citrus tree-lined field, bright with lemon, Tuscan orange, ginger and bergamot.
 This ebullient scent is the perfect antidote to hermetic city living.